dethstroak/kiseki-guides/Crossbell/azure/chapter1.md

 ## Sidequest
 - Maison Imelda Monster Extermination
 - **Hidden Quest**: The Fast and the Injurious
-  - After completing other requests, visit Resident District for an event, then speak to Officer Kate in the Entertainment District
+  - After completing other requests, visit Residential District for an event, then speak to Officer Kate in the Entertainment District
   - Choices: || 3rd, 2nd ||
 ----------------------------------------------------------------------------------
 # Crossbell Police Academy